Equity capital markets in United States: regulatory overview

 New York Stock Exchange Euronext (NYSE) (https://nyse.nyx.com).
 NYSE operates the:

-There were 2,341 NYSE-listed companies as at 12 December 2012.
-19% of the companies listed on the NYSE are foreign and 50 of the largest 100 NYSE-listed companies are non-US entities.
+There were 2,648 NYSE-listed companies (excluding NYSE MKT and NYSE ARCA) as at 29 February 2016 with an aggregate market capitalisation of US$23.1 trillion.
+1.8% (by number) of the companies listed on the NYSE are foreign and 39 (by market capitalisation) of the largest 100 NYSE-listed companies are non-US entities (Source: S&P Capital IQ).

 NASDAQ Market Center, which provides market participants with the ability to access, process, display and integrate orders and quotes for stocks listed on NASDAQ and other exchanges.

-Foreign private issuers (FPIs) completed 22 US-registered IPOs, raising proceeds of US$5.35 billion (source: Bloomberg).
+Foreign private issuers (FPIs) completed 29 US-registered IPOs, raising proceeds of US$3.52 billion (Source: Wolters Kluwer).

-At 12 December 2012, there were 149 companies on file with the SEC since January 2010 waiting to go public, many of which have not yet disclosed the anticipated proceeds.
-This number excludes confidential submissions by FPIs and by "emerging growth companies" (EGCs), a new category of issuer created by the JOBS Act (see Question 26 for the definition of ECG and related information), which are permitted to submit draft registration statements confidentially to the SEC until 21 days before they market their offerings, when they must file the registration statement publicly.
-In addition, in the first three quarters of 2012, there were about 80 companies that postponed their IPOs by formally withdrawing their registration statements from review by the SEC.
+At 24 February 2016, there were 61 companies that had filed within the prior 180 days with the SEC waiting to go public (Source: Wolters Kluwer).
+This number excludes confidential submissions by FPIs and by "emerging growth companies" (EGCs), the category of issuer created by the JOBS Act (see Question 5 for the definition of ECG and related information), which are permitted to submit draft registration statements confidentially to the SEC until 21 days before they market their offerings, when they must file the registration statement publicly.
+In addition, in 2015, 60 companies formally withdrew their IPO registration statements from review by the SEC (Source: Wolters Kluwer).

 The main securities regulator is the SEC (www.sec.gov).
 It is an independent US government agency that: